 ii) the priority and urgency of new Recommendation(s) desired, or changes to existing Recommendations resulting from the study of the Questions;

-iii) that there be as little overlap of work as possible between the proposed new or revised Questions both within the study group concerned and with Questions of other study groups and the work of other standardization organizations.
+iii) that there be as little overlap of work as possible between the proposed new or revised Questions both within the SG concerned and with Questions of other SGs and the work of other standardization organizations.

-7.1.3 TSB shall distribute the proposed new or revised Questions to the Member States and Sector Members of the study group(s) concerned so as to be received at least one month before the study group meeting which will consider the Question(s).

-7.2.2 New or revised Questions may be approved by a study group if consensus at the study group meeting is achieved.
-In addition, some Member States and Sector Members (normally at least four) have to commit themselves to support the work, e.g. by contributions, provision of rapporteurs or editors and/or hosting of meetings.
+7.1.5 In addition, several Member States and Sector Members (normally at least four) shall commit themselves to support the work, e.g. by contributions, provision of rapporteurs or editors and/or hosting of meetings.
 The names of the supporting entities should be recorded in the meeting report, together with the type of support to which they are committing.

-7.1.6 Agreement by a study group to submit proposed new or revised Questions for approval is achieved by reaching consensus among the Member States and Sector Members present at the study group meeting when the proposed new or revised Question is discussed that the criteria in 7.1.5 have been satisfied.
-7.1.7 TSAG shall be made aware by liaison statement from the study groups of all proposed new or revised Questions, in order to allow it to consider the possible implications for the work of all ITU-T study groups or other groups.
-In collaboration with the author(s) of proposed Question(s), TSAG shall review and, if appropriate, may recommend changes to these Question(s), taking into account the criteria in 7.1.5 above.7.1.8 The opportunity for review of the Questions by TSAG prior to approval may be dispensed with only where urgent approval of the proposed Question is justified in the opinion of the Director of TSB, after consulting the chairman of TSAG and the chairman of any other study groups where overlap or liaison problems could arise.
+7.1.6 Agreement by a SG to submit proposed new or revised Questions for endorsement by TSAG is achieved by reaching consensus among the Member States and Sector Members present at the SG meeting when the proposed new or revised Question is discussed that the criteria in 7.1.4 and 7.1.5 have been satisfied.
+7.1.7 TSAG is requested by liaison statement from the SGs to review and endorse proposed new or revised Questions, in order to allow it to consider the possible implications for the work of all ITU-T SGs or other groups (see 7.2.3).

+[7.1.7bis If the support described in 7.1.5 is offered, but consensus of the SG to request approval of the new or revised Questions is not achieved, the SG may continue to consider the matter, or may request approval by a consultation of Member States after seeking the advice of TSAG (see 7.2.4).]

+7.1.8 The opportunity for review of the Questions by TSAG prior to approval may be dispensed with only where urgent approval of the proposed Question by the SG without review by TSAG is justified in the opinion of the Director of TSB, after consulting the chairman of TSAG and the chairman of any other SGs where overlap or liaison problems could arise.

-7.1.9 A study group may agree to commence work on a draft new or revised Question before its approval.7.1.11 In order to allow for the specific characteristics of countries with economies in transition, developing countries4, and especially the least developed countries, TSB shall take account of the relevant provisions of WTSA Resolution 44 (Rev. Hammamet, 2016) in responding to any request submitted by such countries through the Telecommunication Development Bureau (BDT), particularly with regard to matters related to training, information, examination of questions which are not covered by the ITU-D study groups, and technical assistance required for the examination of certain questions by the ITU-D study groups.
+7.1.9 A SG may agree to commence work on a draft new or revised Question before its approval.

+7.1.10 In order to allow for the specific characteristics of countries with economies in transition, developing countries4, and especially the least developed countries, TSB shall take account of the relevant provisions of WTSA Resolution 44 in responding to any request submitted by such countries through the Telecommunication Development Bureau (BDT), particularly with regard to matters related to training, information, examination of questions which are not covered by the ITU-D SGs, and technical assistance required for the examination of certain questions by the ITU-D SGs.

 7.2 Approval of new or revised Questions between WTSAs

-7.2.1 Between WTSAs, and after development of proposed new or revised Questions (see 7.1 above), the approval procedure for new or revised Questions is set out in 7.2.2 and 7.2.3 below.
+7.2.1 Between WTSAs, and after development of proposed new or revised Questions (see 7.1 above), the approval procedure for new or revised Questions is set out below.

 [TBD based on selected option]

 Figure 7.1a – Approval of new or revised Questions between WTSAs